SpudGunMan/meshing-around/README.md

 ```

 ### Location Settings
-The weather forecasting defaults to NOAA, but for locations outside the USA, you can set `UseMeteoWxAPI` "Go to definition") to `True` to use a global weather API.
+The weather forecasting defaults to NOAA, for locations outside the USA, you can set `UseMeteoWxAPI` to `True`, to use a global weather API.
 The `lat` and `lon` are default values when a node has no location data.
 It is also the default used for Sentry.

 ```ini
 [location]